Equality and diversity

 At the honours level, a number of courses have been introduced in recent years to geographically and thematically broaden the topics studied by advanced undergraduates.
 These include modules that explore Middle Eastern, East Asian, African, and Latin American art histories.
 Throughout our curriculum, students are encouraged to reflect on how the study of art history has participated in histories of appropriation, exploitation, and oppression, but also to consider how art making and its study can serve as meaningful sites of critique, protest, and resistance.

-The School commits to the formation of a Committee for Curricular Development and Diversification, which shall both include student representation and organize at least one open forum per academic semester at which all students who wish to attend may express their opinions on curricular development and diversification.
-One of the goals of this committee will be collaborative planning and learning regarding existing approaches to the diversification of curriculum in higher education.
-Strategies will be discussed for the implementation and promotion of curricular change in line with the school’s commitment, made in the 2019 Athena Swan Action Plan, to annually assess the curriculum to “ensure diversity in the subjects and approaches covered by teaching and to include a diverse range of authors in our reading lists.”
+In 2020, the School established a Committee for Curricular Development and Diversification (CDDC).
+One of the goals of this committee has been collaborative planning and learning regarding existing approaches to the diversification of curriculum in higher education.
+The CDDC has developed strategies for promotion and implementation of curricular change in line with the school’s commitment, made in the 2019 Athena Swan Action Plan, to annually assess the curriculum to “ensure diversity in the subjects and approaches covered by teaching and to include a diverse range of authors in our reading lists.”

 University policies, guidance, and initiatives